JesperAnnefors/Polygons/README.md

 # Polygons
-A simple version of the Asteroids video game with polygons.
+A simple version of the Asteroids video game, but with polygons!